ManticoreGamesInc/platform-documentation/src/api/coreobject.md

 ### `SetWorldScale`

 One of the most common basic thing you will want to do, is move things around in the world.
 All CoreObjects have a Transform, which represents where they are, which direction they are facing, and what size they are.
 You can read or write this, either as a whole `Transform` object, or by its components.
-(Scale, Rotation and Position)
+(Scale, Rotation, and Position)

 ```lua
 local propCubeTemplate = script:GetCustomProperty("CubeTemplate")